i

 “Our nursing students are very well prepared,” Kopis said.
 “They are highly sought after by medical centers because they have such a strong reputation for being clinically prepared, having a hard work ethic, and being really amenable to working with others.
 They have a good foundation.”

 Yet, due to the aging nursing workforce and limited capacity in nursing schools across the country, nursing is facing a critical shortage nationwide.
-National show that the demand for nurses is quickly outpacing the supply — and psychiatric mental health providers today are few and far between.
+National statistics show that the demand for nurses is quickly outpacing the supply — and psychiatric mental health providers today are few and far between.

-To combat this, Liberty University has expanded admission to twice a year and offers multi-level nursing programs to make learning as accessible as possible.
+To combat this, Liberty University has expanded nursing school admission to twice a year and offers multi-level nursing programs to make learning as accessible as possible.
 The school also offers a summer camp to help educate high school students about the medical field and has recently started a psychiatric mental health nurse practitioner program.

 “We have many children with psychiatric needs today.
 We have wounded returning veterans and the elderly.
 Across the whole lifespan we have people who have needs and we just don’t have enough providers,” Kopis said.
 “We need more.”